sumo47/React_learning/Readme.md

   - Debouncing with 200ms
     - if difference between 2 key strokes is <200ms - Decline API Call
     - >200ms make an API call
+  - cache the search results to avoid api calls

+# Time complexity
+  - time complexity to search in array  = O(n)
+  - time complexity to search in object = O(1)

+    [i, ip, iph, iphone]

+    {
+      i:
+      ip:
+      iph:
+      iphone:
+    }

+    - new Map - more optimized for searching in objects